Third edition of this note around the Pharaoh steer system

 there are several thousands of years between the artists making these imagenes, but nevertheless their triangular way to reproduce sail has something together - and at least the sails don't seems broad - that could of course be the artists' way to express perspective -

-The broad main-sail
+Around a broad main-sail

 The Egyptian sail - was broad to keep low the center of winds effort ?